Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 | Weight | 13": 2.7 lbs | 15": 3.3 lbs |

-Performance: Apple's M5 chip delivers fast responsiveness for all common business tasks while remaining completely silent due to its fanless design.
-The M5 provides up to 4x faster AI performance compared to M4 models, with enhanced Neural Accelerators for machine learning tasks.
-Tests consistently show up to 18 hours of real-world use.
+Performance: Apple's M5 chip delivers fast responsiveness for common business tasks while remaining silent thanks to its fanless design.
+Apple cites up to 4x faster AI performance compared to M4 models, with enhanced Neural Accelerators for machine-learning tasks.
+Apple rates battery life at up to 18 hours; real-world results vary by workload (video streaming and wireless web use affect runtime).

 Latest Update (March 2026): Apple announced the MacBook Air M5 on March 3, 2026, with availability starting March 11.
 Key improvements include 512GB base storage (doubled from the M4 generation), Wi-Fi 7 and Bluetooth 6 support, and enhanced AI capabilities.
-The M4 MacBook Air remains available at lower prices for budget-conscious buyers.
+The M4 MacBook Air remains available at clearance prices ($859–$999 for the 13-inch base model).

-Collaboration Excellence: The MacBook Air features a 12MP Center Stage webcam and six-speaker audio system with Spatial Audio, delivering a video conferencing experience that outperforms most Windows competitors.
+Collaboration Excellence: The MacBook Air features a 12MP Center Stage webcam and six-speaker audio system with Spatial Audio — a stronger video conferencing setup than most Windows laptops at this price point offer.

 ASUS ExpertBook P5 (P5405): Copilot+ PC for work

-The Asus ExpertBook P5 packs premium features into a lightweight and affordable package.
-It has a high-refresh-rate display, strong battery life, full port selection, and a 3-year warranty.
+The Asus ExpertBook P5 fits a strong feature set into a lightweight, affordable package: a high-refresh-rate display, strong battery life, and full port selection.

-Consideration: While offering substantial value, some user reports indicate potential quality control variance.
-Purchase from vendors with good return policies.
+Consideration: While offering substantial value, some user reports on the G1 generation indicated quality control variance.
+The G2 redesign addresses the chassis rigidity concerns.
+Purchase from vendors with good return policies regardless.

 Check ExpertBook P5 PriceField Work & Mobile Professionals